In this Article

-Careful examination with a foetal stethoscope can identify foetal heartbeats in twins as early as 18 to 20 weeks.
-Palpating (feeling by pressing gently over the abdomen) two foetal heads strongly supports a twin diagnosis.
+Careful examination with a foetal stethoscope can identify the heartbeats of the twins between 18 and 20 weeks of pregnancy.
+Palpating (feeling by pressing gently over the abdomen) two foetal heads can also help detect a twin pregnancy.

 3. Doppler Heartbeat Count

-Late in the first trimester, foetal heartbeat may be detected with Doppler ultrasonography.
+In the later stages of the first trimester, the foetal heartbeat may be detected with a Doppler ultrasonography.
 It is then possible to identify two foetal heartbeats if their rates are clearly distinct from each other and from that of the mother.

 4. Magnetic Resonance Imaging

-In rare circumstances when the diagnosis is doubtful on ultrasonography, a MRI may aid the diagnosis.
-However, an MRI uses a magnetic field, and pulses of radio frequency and there is some apprehension that it my not be advisable in pregnancy.
-The Journal of The American Medical Association has stated that it is safe to have an MRI done in the first trimester, but it is advisable to consult your doctor about any possible side-effects before opting for it.
+In rare circumstances when the diagnosis is not possible through an ultrasound scan, an MRI may aid the diagnosis.
+However, an MRI uses a magnetic field, and pulses of radio frequency and there is some apprehension that it may not be advisable in pregnancy.
+An MRI can be performed in the first trimester of pregnancy, but it is advisable to consult a doctor about any possible side effects before opting for it.